openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 Add a floating IP for external access

 ![Floatingip](./multiport-imges/floatingip.png)
-SSH into the instance with the public floating Ip and run ip route.
+SSH into the instance with the public floating IP and run IP route.

 ```bash
 ubuntu@test1:~$ ip route